-In the event that the two independent assessors cannot agree on whether to grade the technical project report and presentation with a pass, fail or distinction, the EPAO is required to moderate.
-The EPAO will then make the final decision on the grade to award.
+In the event that the two independent assessors cannot agree on whether to grade the technical project report and presentation with a pass, fail or distinction, the EPAO is required to moderate in accordance with their moderation procedures.
+The EPAO will then make the final decision on the grade to award based on the assessment evidence presented.